mister-nothing00/mister-nothing00/README.md

 👋Hi, I'm Francesco!<br><br>💻 **Web Developer and Technology Enthusiast**<br><br>For almost a year I have transformed my passion for programming into a professional path, always pushing myself to improve my skills and transform my ideas or the ideas of people I know into reality.
 Every project I do, whether personal or collaborative, is an opportunity that allows me to learn, innovate and overcome new challenges.
 <br>
 <br>
-🚀 I am determined and ambitious: I firmly believe that with commitment and consistency nothing is impossible, both in the world of development and in personal life.
+🚀 I am **determined** and **ambitious**: I firmly believe that with commitment and consistency nothing is impossible, both in the world of development and in personal life.
 I am currently looking for new opportunities to practice my skills and contribute my enthusiasm to a development team that allows me to grow and continue to improve.
 My goal?
 Become a Tech Lead and lead a team of developers to success.
 <br>
 ![](https://res.cloudinary.com/dxbcing5y/image/upload/v1740003411/Screenshot_2025-02-19_231636_ez1ozc.png)
 <br>